Dimitrios Trichopoulos: Career

 Dimitrios Trichopoulos was born in Volos, Greece, about 326 kilometres (203 miles) north of Athens.
-He studied Medicine at the University of Athens Medical School.
+He studied medicine at the University of Athens Medical School.
 He further studied Pathology, Microbiology, Public Health, and Epidemiology at universities of Athens, London, Oxford, and Harvard.

 Trichopoulos had also studied the multi-factorial etiology of hepatocellular carcinoma (liver cancer), with emphasis on the interactive effects of hepatitis B and hepatitis C viruses, tobacco smoking, and ethanol intake.

-He was chief professor of Epidemiology at Harvard University from 1989-1996, professor of the prevention of cancer and Head of the Center of Cancer Prevention at Harvard University from 1993 to 1997, professor and Head department at the Department of Hygiene and Epidemiology of the University of Athens Medical School from 1972 through 2014, professor of Medical Epidemiology at the Karolinska Institute in Stockholm from 1998 through 2014, and member of the Athens Academy from 1997 through 2014.
+He was chief professor of epidemiology at Harvard University from 1989 to 1996, professor of the prevention of cancer and head of the Center of Cancer Prevention at Harvard University from 1993 to 1997, professor and head of department at the Department of Hygiene and Epidemiology of the University of Athens Medical School from 1972 through 2014, professor of medical epidemiology at the Karolinska Institute in Stockholm from 1998 through 2014, and member of the Athens Academy from 1997 through 2014.

-Mediterranean Diet
+Mediterranean diet

 Trichopoulos co-chaired for Oldways (Boston) in 1993 their first International Conference on the Diets of the Mediterranean, the Conference where the Mediterranean Diet Pyramid was introduced.
 His wife, Antonia Trichopoulou, is known as the "mother of the Mediterranean Diet" an honor shared with Greek or Mediterranean cuisine.